Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Experimental Results

-Next, we discuss the tripartite tradeoff among the data rate ($R$), model rate ($M$), and distortion ($D$).
-In Table \ref{Table1}, we present the distribution of CBR cost using a fixed $\lambda=4$ in the \texttt{game} sequence.
-With the decrease of $\beta$, the relative contribution of model stream increases, which leads to the reduction in the the amortization gap $\mathcal{G}_{\rm{amo}}$ as analyzed in Fig. \ref{Fig3}.
-Consequently, the performance comes better in terms of the tradeoff between content rate and end-to-end distortion.
-Since the small model stream cost can be amortized over a great many of I-frames, the amount of model rate is indeed negligible especially in the high $\beta$ region.
-As a result, compared to the baseline model (listed as the last line in Table \ref{Table1}), an appropriate selection of $\beta$ in the transceiver adaptation can contribute to significant improvement on the reconstruction quality while also reducing the total rate $R+M$.
+Table \ref{table_R-D-M_tradeoff} provides an ablation study concerning the impact of $\beta$ in domain adaptation, which investigates the tripartite trade-off among the data stream bandwidth cost ($R$), model stream bandwidth cost ($M$), and end-to-end distortion ($D$).
+Specifically, we demonstrate the distribution of total CBR cost using a fixed $\lambda=4$ in a 45s \texttt{game} sequence (including $N=372$ I-frames) over the AWGN channel at $\text{SNR} = 10$dB.
+Herein, the model stream cost $M$ is counted according to the channel state and the AMC mechanism, as that used for the traditional separation-based schemes in Fig. \ref{Fig_rdres}.
+When the LDPC coding rate and digital modulation order are determined, the number of transmitted symbols $M$ can be calculated according to the estimated model stream entropy in \eqref{eq_fullmodel_instant_loss_func}, \eqref{eq_GMM_model} and the selected AMC scheme.
+From this table, we observe that as the value of $\beta$ decreases, the R-D terms start to dominate the R-D-M trade-off, resulting in improved R-D performance compared to the baseline model (in the first row of Table \ref{table_R-D-M_tradeoff}) and an increased bandwidth cost for the model stream. since the decoder is updated only once to adapt to the \texttt{game} domain, the bandwidth cost of the model stream can be amortized over a substantial number of I-frames.
+As a result, the model rate becomes negligible, especially in the high $\beta$ region.
+An appropriate selection of $\beta$ in the transceiver adaptation can contribute to a significant improvement in reconstruction quality while also reducing the total bandwidth cost $k=R+\frac{M}{N}$.

-Fig. \ref{Fig11} illustrates the sequence domain adaptation progression over time using different $\lambda$ with a fixed $\beta=1$.
-It clearly demonstrates that optimizing for different $\lambda$ leads the RDM curve moving in different directions.
-We also find that the final RDM performance point is independent of the starting point from baseline model.
-This phenomenon indicates that given the model stream weight $\beta$, the optimal amortization gap reduction on the receiver has already been determined.
-In order to further reduce the amortization gap, the only approach is to restrict the range of adaptation domain.
-Accordingly, the extreme instance adaptation can result in the smallest amortization gap theoretically.
+We extend our analysis by examining the impact of $\lambda$ in domain adaptation.
+Fig. \ref{Fig_online_learning} depicts the model updating progress on the CBR-PSNR plot with various $\lambda$ values and a fixed $\beta=1$.
+From the results, we observe that the significant gains from domain adaptation are achieved during the early stages of model updating, within just hundreds of iterations, and the performance continues to improve moderately during online updating.
+Additionally, optimizing for different $\lambda$ values can cause the R-D-M curve to move in different directions, but the final R-D-M performance point seems independent of the starting point from baseline model, as seen in the highlighted $\lambda=1$ and $\lambda=2$ curves.
+This phenomenon suggests that, given the model stream weight $\beta$, the maximum reduction in the amortization gap on the receiver has almost been reached.
+To further reduce the amortization gap, the only approach is to limit the range of the adaptation domain.